 A girdle is like a griddle, in that it’s a flat cooking surface, but instead of being set on top of the heat source, it’s hung over it.
 A girdle was used for “baking” items such as bannock and scones.
 You cook the items on it, as you would a pancake.

 A heat diffuser is a flat, round metal object designed to fit on top of a stove burner.
-It reduces the intensity of the heat that reaches the bottom of the pan, and provides more even heat distribution.
-It takes the place of a double-boiler.
-You put it on top of the burner, then the…
+It reduces the intensity of the heat that reaches the bottom of a pan, and provides more even heat distribution.

 The role of cooking pans is to contain food over heat, and deliver heat from the outside heat source — burner or oven — to the food inside.
 In general, pans are used for solid ingredients.